 Ho Ho Ho!
-If your street is anything like mine you will have already had an assault on the eyes with the myriad of coloured Christmas lights adorning house frontages...
+If your street is anything like mine you will be getting ready for the assault on the eyes with the myriad of coloured Christmas lights and inflatable Santa displays adorning house frontages...

-It seems that due to lack of festivities in 2020 we are making up for it in 2021… and early!
-I am sure by now the lofts have been searched through – although a bit easier this year as you don’t need to move the suitcases to find things as they didn’t get their annual sunny trip this year – and garages have been opened to find the all-important sacred Christmas decoration storage boxes, most of us will be re-using those family-tradition festive, sparkly and glittery decorations to add to our tree.
+It seems that due to lack of festivities in covid times we are still making up for it in 2022… and early!
+I am sure by now the lofts have been searched through and garages have been opened to find the all-important sacred Christmas decoration storage boxes, most of us will be re-using those family-tradition festive, sparkly and glittery decorations to add to our tree.

 You know the drill… you empty the car ready for a fun packed day of the annual choosing of the Christmas tree, excitedly you Bluetooth the “Now that’s what I call Christmas” album on purpose this time (most of the time ending up as the most popular choice on shuffle) pull on your wellies and you’re off!
 Arriving at the place already scoping out on the drive-up to the car park the best shape/most full and best-looking fir ready to fit in the space you dedicate every year to the beauty that takes hours of meticulous choosing.